imarranz/mcm/README.md

 (tn, fp, fn, tp)
 ```

     (13, 5, 10, 37)

 ## Metrics

+Metrics are statistical measures of the performance of a binary classification model.

 ### Sensitivity, Recall and True Positive Rate (TPR)

+Sensitivity refers to the test's ability to correctly detect negative class who do have the condition.

 $$\dfrac{TP}{TP + FN}$$

 ### Specificity and True Negative Rate (TNR)

+Specificity relates to the test's ability to correctly reject positive class without a condition.

 $$\dfrac{TN}{TN + FP}$$